 Introduction

 Nowadays, the biggest challenge for an iOS developer is the craft of a robust application which must be easy to maintain, test and scale.
+In this article you will learn a reliable approach to achieve it.

 First of all, you need a brief introduction of what you’re going to learn: Architectural Patterns.